bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfUntwistedPairs_3RNIDzSab848yblJ$4HXKU/Documentation.md

-Total number of untwisted wire pairs in the copper pair cable
+Total number of untwisted wire pairs in the copper pair cable.